ajcs01/GithubWorkshop/README.md

-# GithubWorkshop
+# Github Workshop

-This a repo build to be use for Github Workshop-3 for UoR
+- This repo's built to be used for Github Workshop-3 for UoR, MSc Project.
+- Please refer to this [lab](https://ajcs01.github.io/Lab_Collections/GitHub_WS/GitHubLab.html)